 Recovery from eating disorders usually involves exposure to fear foods to normalize the relationship with those foods.

-For someone in recovery from an eating disorder conquering a fear food can be terrifying.
+For someone in recovery from an eating disorder conquering fear foods can be terrifying.

-2. Underneath each food write why this food produces so much anxiety.
+2. Underneath each food write why it produces so much anxiety.
 Then, write something positive to combat your fear.

 Let’s say you don’t like X food because it is high-calorie.
 In order to combat this, you can write all of the health benefits of that food: It has a lot of nutrients.
 It will allow you to do the activities you love.
 You will feel re-energized after eating it, etc. I then encourage you to write the positive reason or reasons on a note card or small piece of paper to have with you when you face this food.

 3. When eating a fear food, pair it with a safe food.

 A safe food is a food that produces either low or no anxiety for a sufferer.
 If you have a huge fear of chips and also hamburgers, instead of eating them together, try to pair each with something less anxiety-provoking.
 If a turkey sandwich is safe for you, eat the chips with a turkey sandwich.